KEEY-FM

 KEEY-FM (102.1 MHz, "K102") is a commercial FM radio station licensed to St. Paul, Minnesota, and serving the Minneapolis-Saint Paul radio market and Western Wisconsin.
 It broadcasts a country music radio format and is owned by iHeartMedia, Inc. The radio studios and offices are on Utica Avenue South in St. Louis Park.
-KEEY-FM carries two syndicated programs from co-owned Premiere Networks: CMT Nights with Cody Alan, heard overnight, and The Bobby Bones Show, heard Sunday evenings.
+KEEY-FM carries two syndicated programs from co-owned Premiere Networks: After MidNite with Granger Smith, heard overnight, and The Bobby Bones Show, heard Sunday evenings.

 KEEY-FM has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is on Ramby Avenue in Shoreview, near Interstate 694.
 KEEY-FM broadcasts using HD Radio technology; the HD3 subchannel simulcasts the Hmong language format originating on WIXK (1590 AM); the HD3 sub-channel feeds FM translator K294AM (106.7 MHz).

 History

 KSTP-FM

 The 102.1 FM frequency was originally home to KSTP-FM, which launched in 1947.
 The station was the FM counterpart of Hubbard Broadcasting's AM 1500 KSTP.
 However, few people owned FM radios in those days, and management was doubtful the station could become profitable.
 Hubbard shut down the original KSTP-FM in 1952, and the license was cancelled.
 The current KSTP-FM was re-established in 1965 on its present-day 94.5 MHz frequency.